Alabama Medicaid Dental Coverage

 Adult dental coverage under Alabama Medicaid

 This is a deliberate state policy choice, not a federal requirement.
-States may optionally provide broader adult dental benefits under Medicaid — many states do — but Alabama has not elected to do so.
-Adults who need dental care beyond emergency extractions must pay out of pocket, access sliding-scale FQHC dental services, or go without care.
+States may optionally provide broader adult dental benefits under Medicaid — many states do — but Alabama has not elected to do so beyond the pregnancy/postpartum benefit.
+Adults who need dental care and do not qualify for the pregnancy benefit must pay out of pocket, access sliding-scale FQHC dental services, or go without care.

 Children with Special Health Care Needs (CSHCN)